 How much is your office accident claim worth?

 Employers have a legal duty of care to ensure that working environments are free from hazards that may cause injury.
 Risk assessments must be carried out regularly to identify areas for improvement, and employers must take steps to reduce the possibility of an accident happening.
 Suitable actions include:

 - Training all staff on health and safety protocols

 - Ensuring workstations are kept clean and tidy

 - Using suitable safety signs in high-risk areas

-If your employer has failed to fulfill their legal obligations and you are injured as a result, you are entitled to make a claim for compensation.
+If your employer has failed to fulfil their legal obligations and you are injured as a result, you are entitled to make an office accident claim for compensation.